nguyensjsu/cmpe295-tracer/journals/Devanshi_journal.md

 #### HOW DOES MIXER-BASED TRACING WORK?
 For Mixer-based tracing integrations, Mixer (addressed through the istio-telemetry service) provides the integration with tracing backends.
 The Mixer integration allows additional levels of operator control of the distributed tracing, including fine-grained selection of the data included in trace spans.
 It also provides the ability to send traces to backends not supported by Envoy directly.

+# Frontend Design

+Using React and Redux to develop frontend.
+Redux helps to manage the application data storage at one place.

+Using Redux Thunk Middleware to handle requesting data via GraphQL.

+react-sequence-diagram to display interactive component and sequence diagram to trace the application.